Frank Olszewski: Career

 In his four years at St. Francis, the Red Flash have an overall record of 32-24-7, 3rd highest win total in school history, and a Northeast Conference record of 18-11-5, finishing in second place in 2018 and as top tournament seed in 2019.
 The university opted not to compete in 2020 due to Covid and pandemic circumstances.
 The Red Flash returned to the playoffs in 2022.

-His teams have qualified for the United Soccer Coaches Academic Achievement award for the past seven consecutive years.
+His teams have qualified for the United Soccer Coaches Academic Achievement award for the past nine consecutive years.

 In addition, he has worked with FC Koln of the Bundesliga as a scout for talent in the United States.

-He has earned five conference coach of the year awards throughout his career, with the most recent being in 2016.
+He has earned six conference coach of the year awards throughout his career, with the most recent being in 2023.
 He was also named as the NSCAA South Atlantic Coach of the Year and a nominee for National Coach of the Year in 2006.
 He has also been named University Coach of the year on seven occasions, a school record.
 His teams have had winning records in 15 out of his past 16 seasons, including 10 straight at one point.
 His 2006 team proved to be the best in school history, as the team went 15–2–3, including a perfect 10–0–1 in CAA, and finished the season ranked 15th nationally, the highest regular season ranking in school history.
 His teams have been nationally ranked in nine different seasons.
 He is a member of the Maryland Soccer Hall of Fame.
 He played college soccer at Johns Hopkins University (a Final Four participant), a member of the U.S. Olympic pool from 1977–80, and was drafted by New York in the SSL in 1978.
 Additionally, he was an Assistant Coach with the Maryland Bays during the 1990 season when they captured the APSL championship.
 In 1982, when he began his head coaching career, he was the youngest Division I head coach in the country at the age of 26 and has attained his USSF "A" License.